India’s government wants to censor the media to fight Covid-19 – but transparency is a better weapon

 There was even more panic buying after Modi’s second speech, because he did not clearly explain to people how they could get food and medicines during the three-week shutdown, prompting the prime minister to tweet in all caps, “THERE IS NO NEED TO PANIC.”

 Finally, the migrant labour exodus began as soon as it became clear that lockdowns were being considered and that work and wages would dry up.
-In Delhi, as the Bharatiya Janata Party sought to wriggle out of responsibility for the masses of workers heading out of the city, it floated the theor that the flight had been caused by the actions of the Aam Aadmi Party government.
+In Delhi, as the Bharatiya Janata Party sought to wriggle out of responsibility for the masses of workers heading out of the city, it floated the theory that the flight had been caused by the actions of the Aam Aadmi Party government.
 It did not identify the media as the villain.

 It is clear thaat the panic and rumours have come about not because of the media but because of the lack of information from the government.
 The court’s directions to the media that it must take the “official version” are a problem because, in many cases, the government has simply not been forthcoming.